-We've had a great adventure in one of Europe's best natural playgrounds: Wales and it's surroundings.
+I have had a great adventure in one of Europe's best natural playgrounds: Wales and it's natural surroundings.
 Wales is undoubtedly an amazing country.
-Awash with stunning diverse landscapes, mountains, valleys and home to some incredible nature.
+Going on a roadtrip, we discovered some stunning and diverse landscapes, mountains, valleys and some incredible nature.
+I will take you on a visual journey from Snowdonia to the Shropshire hills.

 The flight from Amsterdam took approximately 45 mins, so it was really quick.
 Being back in the UK is always great.
 I like it here and with my partner being English, it is always great to be visiting here again.
 After collecting our bags and equipment from all the necessary areas, we set off to obtain the hire car.
 Thankfully, Hertz was really good to us and offered us the fantastically equipped Fiat 500x.
 It was a great car, comfy, powerful, easy to ride and economical on fuel.
 With the wheels rolling, we set off west.